BennyEisner/trading-research/documentation/ARCHITECTURE.md

 - **Question Focus**: When technical indicators signal, are the underlying patterns actually valid?
 - **Target Design**: Binary pattern validation instead of what are future returns
-- **Meta-Labeling**: Identify when and how much to trade to reduce false positives
+- **Meta-Labeling**: Identify when and how much to trade to reduce false positive
 - **Pattern Specialization**: Separate accuracy requirements for different pattern types

 ### Design Goals